mikesir87/docker-building-first-image/README.md

-# Building first images with Docker
+# Building your first image with Docker

 Building images is quite simple, especially when using a Dockerfile.
+This README provides a quick tutorial on creating your first image and then pushing it to DockerHub to share with others!
+It was created for the NRV ContainerDay event on Sept 2.

 ## Creating the project